 The customer loyalty market is changing, both in form and in function.
-When one considers customer loyalty, chances are high that a loyalty card springs to mind.
-Further, it's likely that a points-based system in which customers accrue credit for each purchase is also associated with loyalty.
-In such a system, customers can receive credit in an actual store or through online purchases.
-This credit acts as a secondary type of currency that can be redeemed for rewards, usually after a certain threshold has been reached.
+When you consider customer loyalty, you probably think of a loyalty card.
+Further, you think of a points-based system in which customers accrue credit for each purchase.
+In these systems, customers receive credit in a brick and mortar store or through online purchases.
+This credit acts as a secondary type of currency the customer redeems for rewards, usually after they reach a predefined number of points.

-For instance, a visitor who frequents a website to consume content may not be far enough down the sales funnel to make a purchase, meaning incentivizing that type of action would be a waste of resources.
-However, rewarding their consistent readership with an offer to download exclusive content, or with recognition via social media are both methods for keeping them engaged.
+For instance, a visitor who frequents a website to read a blog post may not be far enough down the sales funnel to make a purchase, so incentivizing a purchase would be a waste of resources.
+However, rewarding consistent readership with an offer to download exclusive content or with recognition via social media are both methods for keeping these customers engaged.
 This type of interaction turns the concept of purchase-based loyalty on its head, and changes the way businesses think about their customer relationships.

-In the Information Age, the buying process is more complex, and raising retention rates post purchase often requires more than sending coupons to past customers.
-Loyalty happens across a range of actions, often centered on the consumption of content.
+Today’s buying process is complex, and raising retention rates post purchase often requires more than sending coupons to past customers.
+Loyalty happens across a range of actions — often centered on the consumption of content.

 This type of interaction is a response to consumer expectations, but it typically requires integrating a software platform dedicated to rewarding customers.
 This guide details the features of customer loyalty software, examines how businesses can measure ROI, and discusses the continued use of purchase-based loyalty programs.

 To properly reward non-purchase behavior, businesses will need to structure rewards that create user loyalty.
-These type of rewards can vary from access to unique or limited-time content, to gamification elements such as special statuses or badge icons.
-Robust loyalty program software will also allow businesses to customize their rewards based on the context of the interaction as well as the type of loyalty behavior the business is trying to promote.
-The best customer loyalty programs should make distributing rewards intuitive for business users, making oversight of the rewards program simple and straightforward.
+These rewards can vary from access to unique or limited-time content to gamification elements such as special statuses or badge icons.
+Robust loyalty program software also allows businesses to customize their rewards based on the context of the interaction as well as the type of loyalty behavior the business wants to promote.
+The best customer loyalty programs should make distributing rewards intuitive for business users, making oversight of the rewards program straightforward.

-In the context of loyalty, game elements are excellent tools for driving users to engage in specific behavior.
-Consequently it's common to see the use of gamification in loyalty programs.
-By structuring loyalty campaigns into levels or tiers, and by rewarding users for engagement, organizations can create an incremental experience that develops a sense of progress in users, thereby increasing their motivation to participate.
+Loyalty game elements drive users to engage in specific behavior, so we often see gamification in loyalty programs.
+By structuring loyalty campaigns into levels or tiers and rewarding users for engagement, organizations can create experiences that play on a user’s sense of progress and increase their motivation to participate.

-While many of the new innovations in customer loyalty software are being driven by online interactions, leading programs offer businesses omni-channel capabilities.
-This means customer will be able to access loyalty rewards and features through three main channels: online, mobile, and in-store.
-Omni-channel functionality is important because even though customer expectations have increased for online interactions, they have not lessened their in-store expectations.
+While online interactions drive many of the new innovations in customer loyalty software, some leading programs offer businesses omnichannel capabilities.
+This means customers access loyalty rewards and features through three main channels: desktop, mobile, and in-store.

-For example, if one of your customers receives coupons in his email, an omni-channel experience would allow this customer to simply open said email from his smartphone and scan the coupon in-store.
+For example, if one of your customers receives coupons in his email, an omnichannel or seamless experience would allow this customer to open the email on their smartphone and scan the coupon in-store.